 The CAS program is administered by the CAS co-ordinator.
 Every student completes an Activity Report on each activity in which they participate.
 These reports include a self-evaluation where they reflect upon how she/he has personally developed from engaging in the chosen program.
-CAS supervisors (members of staff) monitor performance according to the following criteria:

-- Attendance and punctuality
+CAS supervisors (members of staff) monitor performance according to the following criteria: • Attendance and punctuality

 - Commitment and effort

+- Demonstration of initiative and creativity

 - Demonstration of initiative and creativity

 - Development of personal skills, e.g. confidence in organisation, public speaking